joaovmleite/joaovmleite/README.md

 ## Hello! 🇺🇸 🇬🇧

-As a Full-Stack Engineer with a strong focus on delivering efficient, high-impact solutions, I have turned my lifelong passion for technology into a results-driven career.
+As a Frontend Engineer with a strong focus on delivering efficient, high-impact solutions, I have turned my lifelong passion for technology into a results-driven career.
 Specializing in React and Node.js, I design and build complex, scalable applications, crafting robust APIs and dynamic user interfaces.

 I led the development of Evonauta, a school-management platform built with React and Vite, where I implemented comprehensive automated testing using Vitest and Testing Library.
 I also create lightweight, high-performance applications with pure JavaScript and serverless functions that orchestrate data from external APIs.